-An ancient English mysterious magus, Elias Ainsworth, travels to Japan, and at a human auction,
+An ancient English mysterious magus, Elias Ainsworth, travels to London, and at a human auction,

 he purchases Chise Hatori for 5 million pounds.
 Elias is essentially a monster, maybe even a demon with a skull head and horns.
 His origins are mysterious, and never fully explained but he seems to either have lost his humanity, or he never had it to begin with, and one of the reasons he wants Chise is to help him connect/reconnect to being human by becoming his bride.
 But there is a substantial problem in that as he explains, Chise Hatori is a Sleigh Beggy or Sleih Beggey in the Celtic Manx language on the Ilse of Man off the West coast of Great Britain midway in the Irish Sea between Ireland and the United Kingdom.
 And she has Red hair, which while very rare, does occur among Asian peoples, she appears very strange to most Japanese people.
 Her own father and mother reject her, as do all the people who surround her.
 This leads to horrific pain and suffering.
 The father leaves the family taking his son with him and one might suppose that looking the way she does, he believes that his wife has cheated on him, and the mother kills herself saying to Chise, I wish you had never been born.
 And even worse, Chise has the Sight, she can see Fae which terrifies her.
 She therefore presents to the Japanese people as very non-Japanese and is severely rejected such that she is totally alone and lost.
 No one wants her until she finds the Lost House, mayoiga and she receives the two books, but then the Lost House evaporates.

 This utter despair leads her to reject the message of the Lost House and to contemplate suicide.